AidanV0908/AidanV0908/README.md

 ## Hi there 👋

+ My name is Aidan, I'm currently studying astrodynamics at Purdue.
+My goal is to create simulation software to track things in space.

 <!--
 **AidanV0908/AidanV0908** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.